The Ultimate Wedding Veil Guide:

 You can wear a veil with your hair down, although I won’t lie to you, it is the hardest way to secure it as there’s not really anything there for the comb to grab on to.
 Having your hair half-up-half-down would be slightly easier, but either way, you’d need to secure the comb into the hair with Kirby grips.
 For this to work, you need to make sure the veil you purchase has a metal comb.
 A comb with plastic teeth would snap when you attempt to grip it in.

 In a word: No!
 Most definitely not.
-We don’t ever want a repeat of the phone call we got from a devastated bride who had done just that and burned a lovely triangular hole into her precious veil!
+We don’t ever want a repeat of the phone call we got from a devastated bride who had done just that and burned a lovely iron-shaped hole into her precious veil!

 Nylon tulle melts instantly above a certain temperature.
 And since you’ve no way of testing for that temperature on your one and only veil, you just can’t risk it.
 As veil makers, we do use an iron here at the studio, but we have rigorously tested for the maximum temperature our tulle can stand.
 And as your veil is steamed and crease-free directly before it goes in its box, it should only have very light creasing when you open it.

 There are a few different wedding veil styles.
 Some examples of these are shown below.

 - Two layer (blusher)